elo-enterprises/k8s-tools/docs/k8s.mk.md

 Documentation per-target is included in the next section, but these tools aren't that interesting in isolation.
 See the [Cluster Automation Demo](#demo-cluster-automation) for an example of how you can put all this stuff together.

 ----------------------------------------------------

-### k8s.mk API

-This is the complete list of namespaces & targets available from k8s.mk, along with their documentation.

-First, some important notes about how these targets work.

-1. You'll need to have setup KUBECONFIG before running most of these
-1. Targets are usable interactively from your shell as `make <target>` or `k8s.mk <target>`
-1. Targets are usable as an API, either as target prereqs or as part of the body in your targets

-The best way to use these targets is in combination with `compose.mk` and `k8s-tools.yml`, following the [makefile integration docs](#embedding-tools-with-makefiles).
-See also the docs for the [Make/Compose Bridge](#makecompose-bridge) and [Container Dispatch](#container-dispatch).

-Still, many of these targets can run "natively" if your host already has the relevant tools, and some targets like `k8s.shell` can default to using containers if present, then fall-back to using kubectl directly.

-Target names are reserved names after declaration, but collisions aren't likely because things are organized into a few namespaces:

-* [k8s.* targets:](#api-k8s) Default namespace with general helpers.
-These targets only use things available in the [k8s:base container](k8s.yml).
-* [k3d.* targets:](#api-k3d):  Helpers for working with the `k3d` tool / container
-* [kubefwd.* targets:](#api-kubefwd) Helpers for working with `kubefwd` tool / container
-* [helm.* targets:](#api-helm) Helpers for working with `helm` tool / container

 {% include "api-k8s.md" %}